Introduction

 Scenario 1 — Finance and operations: join Xero with procurement and communications

-An SME with an on‑premises SQL Server and SharePoint intranet uses Xero for accounting, SharePoint lists for purchase approvals and Gmail for vendor communications.
-Individually these systems each contain pieces of the picture: invoices and payments in Xero, purchase requests and approvals in SharePoint, and email threads that capture approvals and contract terms.
+An SME with an on-premises SQL Server and SharePoint intranet uses Xero for accounting, SharePoint lists for purchase approvals, and Gmail for vendor communications.
+Individually, these systems each contain part of the picture: invoices and payments in Xero, approval workflows in SharePoint, and email threads that capture commercial context.

-By synchronising Xero data into SQL Server (for example using a tool like Xero2SQL) and bringing SharePoint lists into the same database with SQList, the finance team can run joined queries that match purchase orders to invoices, check approval chains, and reconcile supplier communications stored in Gmail.
-Adding Gmail metadata into SQL Server completes the data model so reporting can show timelines from request to payment and flag exceptions faster.
+By synchronising Xero data into SQL Server and bringing SharePoint lists into the same database using SQList, the finance team can run joined queries that match purchase orders to invoices, verify approval chains, and reconcile supplier communications.
+Adding Gmail metadata completes the data model so reporting can show timelines from request to payment and highlight exceptions earlier.

 Benefits in this scenario: